ClockSelect/myevic/README.md

         *Warning: You can't use Joyetech's firmware updater while this option is "ON".
 It may aloso cause issues with third-party firmware management systems.*
         Enables or disables partial compatibility with the [NFirmwareEditor 5.0+](https://github.com/TBXin/NFirmwareEditor/releases) myEvic Configuration Editor.
         This option is disabled by default; set it to "ON" if you plan to use developpement features of the NFE.
-You'll have access to monitoring, screenshot, and COM terminal.
+You'll have access to Monitoring, Screenshot, COM terminal, and Custom Battery Profile editor.
+        Since compatibility is only partial at the moment, editing parameters other than Battery Profile will have no effect.

   * SHR